HIV Advanced (Year 2) Residency Program

 Established in: 1998

-Starting Date: September 2023
+Start Date: September 2025

-Est. stipend: $50,000 per annum
+Estimated stipend: $50,000 per annum

-Benefits: Not applicable to temporary full time staff
+Benefits: Not applicable to temporary full-time staff

 Program Highlights:

-The Immunodeficiency Clinic, University Health Network in Toronto, and Chronic Viral Illness Service, McGill University Health Centre in Montreal, are two of the largest, university-affiliated, outpatient HIV clinics in Canada, serving together over 3500 patients per year.
+The Immunodeficiency Clinic, University Health Network in Toronto, and Chronic Viral Illness Service, McGill University Health Centre in Montreal, are two of the largest, university-affiliated, outpatient HIV clinics in Canada, serving together over 3,500 patients per year.
 This joint residency program will provide the resident with experience in a variety of HIV clinical settings, with a focus on ambulatory care.
 The resident will be expected to initiate and complete a research project and participate in teaching pharmacy residents and PharmD candidates.
 The option to complete a 2 year combined Residency/Master’s program at the University of Toronto is also available.
 This Advanced (Year 2) program is offered every other year.

 Required Rotations: